Does Oat Milk Contain Phytic Acid?

 It's commonly found in various grains, nuts, seeds, and legumes.

-Phytic acid plays a vital role in plant growth and development, but its impact on our health has sparked some debate.
+Phytic acid plays a vital role in plant growth and development, but its impact on our health has recently sparked some debate.

 Is phytic acid bad?

-Minerals like calcium, iron and potassium are essential for a range of bodily functions from nerves to heart health.
+We first need to understand that minerals like calcium, iron and potassium are essential for a range of bodily functions from nerves to heart health.

 As humans, we absorb much of these minerals from food, so ensuring your diet provides enough mineral-rich foods is important to remain healthy.